-1 in 21.
-Those are the current odds for men of developing colorectal cancer in their lifetime.
-The odds only slightly improve for women, with the current risk rate at 1 in 23.
+1 in 23.
+Those are the odds in 2022 for men of developing colorectal cancer in their lifetime, according to the American Cancer Society.
+The odds only slightly improve for women, with the current risk rate at 1 in 25.

-In doing so, we have developed what could be a first-of-its-kind screening test to change how the medical community takes on this cancer for decades to come.
-Our study, which was published recently in Gastroenterology, outlines how further examination of microRNA could hold the secrets to detecting this deadly condition.
+In doing so, they developed what could be a first-of-its-kind screening test to change how the medical community takes on this cancer for decades to come.
+The study, which was published in Gastroenterology, outlines how further examination of microRNA could hold the secrets to detecting this deadly condition.

 Why ulcerative colitis?

 There are many risk factors for colorectal cancer, but having a longstanding inflammatory bowel disease (IBD), especially ulcerative colitis (ulcers, or sores, in the colon), can increase your risk by almost 150 percent, according to a study in Digestive Endoscopy.

 And because people are typically diagnosed with ulcerative colitis in their twenties and thirties, that’s where the Baylor Scott & White researchers started.
 They approached the study with two clinical questions:

 - Could we find a better approach to diagnosing patients with ulcerative colitis?

 - Which of these patients face a higher risk of developing colorectal cancer later in life?

 They decided to look in the codebook of the human body — genes — for the answers.

 Using a model they had used in other studies, such as one for pancreatic cancer, the team first looked at microRNA (mRNA) biomarkers — the keepers of our genetic information — and compared mRNA biomarkers of people with colorectal cancer against the biomarkers of healthy people.